hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

-Many angular quantities in datasets have different names than the ones here (azimuth instead of longitude, or elevation or inclination instead of latitude), but most quantities directly map to these standard components which come from spherical or cylindrical coordinate systems.
+Many angular quantities in datasets have different names than the ones here (azimuth instead of longitude, or elevation or inclination instead of latitude), but most quantities directly map to these commonly used component names, which come from spherical or cylindrical coordinate systems.
+A [future version](https://github.com/hapi-server/data-specification/issues/115) of HAPI may offer a way to represent other angular components.
-If there are other angular quantities in the data besides these standard ones, those must currently be labeled as `other`.
-A future version of HAPI may offer a way to represent other non-standard angles.

 ### 3.6.11 Bins Object